 Regina Calcaterra’s memoir, Etched in Sand, published by HarperCollins, William Morrow is an inspiring and triumphant coming-of-age story of tenacity and triumph.
-PRE-RELEASE VIDEO HERE.
-Three weeks after its release Etched in Sand debuted on the New York Times Best Seller list and returned nine-months later in to rise to No 2. on both the New York Times and Wall Street Journal Best Sellers list for Non-Fiction E-Books and No. 6 on the New York Times Non Fiction Combined Print & E-Books list mid-2014.
+Three weeks after its release Etched in Sand debuted on the New York Times Best Seller list and nine-months later returned and rose to No. 2 on the Non-Fiction E-Books list and No. 6 on the Non-Fiction Combined Print & E-Books list (mid-2014).
 Etched in Sand is now on its 16th week on the New York Times Best Seller list for the 17th time and the third year in a row appearing at No. 2 on the Non-Fiction E-Books list and No.10 on the Non-Fiction Combined Print & Ebooks list (August 2015).
 See Etched in Sand’s reader appreciation video here.

 Regina Calcaterra is an attorney working for the State of New York.
 Her painful early life, however, was quite different.
 Regina and her four siblings persevered an abusive and painful childhood only to find themselves faced with the challenges of the foster-care system and intermittent homelessness in the shadows of Manhattan and the Hamptons.

 A gut wrenching and gripping story, Etched in Sand chronicles Regina’s rising above her past, while fighting to keep her brother and three sisters together through it all.

 Beautifully written, with heartbreaking honesty, Etched in Sand is an unforgettable reminder that regardless of social status, one can rise above their past if they have the desire and the determination to succeed.